usrx215/usrx215/README.md

 # Xandr215
 ### Hi!
-I'm Xandr215.
-I use Linux Mint with many DEs.
+I'm Xander.
+I use Linux Mint with Cinnamon and KDE Plasma.
 I code mainly HTML, but do some CSS and JS.

 - I’m currently working on [ChatGem](https://replit.com/@zspocter15/ChatGem) on the [ChatGenie Team](https://github.com/ChatGem)
 - How to reach me: Discord (x215.useracc)